A Leader in Sustainability and Environmental Management

-The three pillars of sustainability are: People, Planet, and Profit.
-These “three Ps” must remain in balance; neglecting even one of the pillars results in a shaky system.
-This is why the City of Dallas is committed to ensuring that resources are available for future generations, while protecting the quality of life of current residents and the vitality of our businesses today.
+The City of Dallas is committed to ensuring that resources are available for future generations, while protecting the quality of life of current residents and the vitality of our businesses today.

 We are here to bring you the latest environmental news from the City.

 We will also bring you Green Tips designed to help you develop a healthy, more sustainable lifestyle.
 Whether you are taking the first step on the path to sustainability, or you're a green road warrior, we have the information you need to stay the course.

 Stay connected with the Green Team Blog on the go, and follow Green Dallas on Facebook, Twitter, and Instagram to get all of the latest information and news.
 You will get stories from around the world on everything from renewable energy and climate change to environmental awareness and sustainable food systems.

 Air Quality Perspective During COVID-19

 Although the abrupt lifestyle transition driven by global “shelter in place” orders has presented many challenges, it has also given us a glimpse of what could be, long after we recover from this pandemic.
 Impacts from COVID-19 are causing people to re-evaluate many of our current systems– healthcare, the traditional…

 Staying ‘Current’ on Earth Day with Water Conservation